 How Donation Works

-When a potential donor is identified by one of those hospitals, they are notified.
-A Transplant Coordinator, in conjunction with a Family Service Coordinator, immediately begins facilitating the donation process by searching the statewide registry to determine if the potential donor is registered.
+When a potential donor is identified by a hospital A Transplant Coordinator, in conjunction with a Family Service Coordinator, immediately begins facilitating the donation process by searching the statewide registry to determine if the potential donor is registered.
 If the potential donor is registered, the family is notified and the donation process begins.
 If the potential donor is not registered, the Family Service Coordinator supports the donor family and consults them regarding possible donation.